 3. Wallenpaupack Brewing Company

 This brewery might be in the greatest location of them all when it comes to breweries in the Poconos.
-Literally minutes from Lake Wallenpaupack (from the famous booze cruise episode in The Office), it has become a brewery for summertime fun on and off the lake.
+Literally minutes from Lake Wallenpaupack (from the famous cruise episode in The Office), it has become a brewery for summertime fun on and off the lake.

 WBC has a cozy modern feel with its stone counter tops, dark wood stools, garage doors, and huge glass windows where you can watch the magicians at work brewing some of the best beer Pennsylvania has to offer.